opencv/opencv/doc/tutorials/calib3d/camera_calibration/camera_calibration.markdown

     circle pattern).
 We have already collected this from @ref cv::findChessboardCorners or @ref cv::findCirclesGrid function.
 We just need to pass it on.
 -   The size of the image acquired from the camera, video file or the images.
+-   The index of the object point to be fixed.
+We set it to -1 to request standard calibration method.
+    If the new object-releasing method to be used, set it to the index of the top-right corner point of the calibration board grid.
+See cv::calibrateCameraRO for detailed explanation.
+    @code{.cpp}
+    int iFixedPoint = -1;
+    if (release_object)
+        iFixedPoint = s.boardSize.width - 1;
+    @endcode
 -   The camera matrix.
 If we used the fixed aspect ratio option we need to set \f$f_x\f$:
     @snippet samples/cpp/tutorial_code/calib3d/camera_calibration/camera_calibration.cpp fixed_aspect
 -   The distortion coefficient matrix.
 Initialize with zero.